 4. Quality Netting (mesh) - Be sure to avoid that flimsy floss like thin mesh and go for something thick and well made.
 In the beginning it may be fine but after a few weeks the mesh will start ripping and continually coming off their hooks.
 Also no matter what kind of hooks are on the posts, buy your own set of twist ties and use them to strap in the mesh to the post a little tighter and more securely.

 5. Brand Name - When it comes to anything to do with soccer that you will be using and relying on frequently you want to make sure it comes from a reliable name brand.
-Stick to the ________ of the soccer world when choosing your next net and you can sleep at night knowing you've but a quality product.
+Stick to the recognizable brands of the soccer world when choosing your next net and you can sleep at night knowing you've but a quality product.

 1. Going Too Cheap - To be honest it is better to get nothing then a very cheap soccer goal that won't last the month.
 If you got too cheap (let's say under $30) you're just going to get frustrated and wish you waited to buy a more expensive and reliable net you love.
 Look to get something that is at least $50 or more so you know you are getting something that will last.